Heber Valley Railroad Equipment

 HVRR 100 -- Heber Valley RR 100 was built by Pullman in 1912 as Chicago Rock Island & Pacific business car no. 1858, named "Indiana" (Lot 4058, Plan 2678); sold to Western Pacific in 1916 and named "Nomad."
 Modified May 1922 at D&RGW's Burnham shops for D&RGW receiver J. H. Young.
 D&RGW purchased the car from WP on April 1, 1925, renumbered it as No. 100 (1st); assigned to D&RGW President.
 The interior was remodeled by D&RGW at Burnham in February 1929; air conditioning added in August 1937.
 Renumbered to D&RGW 107 (2nd) in August, 1951, to make the 100 number available for the newly acquired lightweight streamlined D&RGW 100 (2nd) "Wilson McCarthy".
 D&RGW 107 (2nd) was modernized in February 1954 and assigned to the Vice President of Traffic.
 Retired by D&RGW in October 1965 and sold to Dr. James R. Arneill, Jr.; displayed at the Forney museum in Denver.
 D&RGW 107 (2nd) was sold to Delaware-Ostego Corp. in August 1987 and was numbered as New York Susquehanna & Western number 510, named "Otto Kuhler" (Amtrak no. 800227).
 Although listed as being for sale as early as 2007, NYS&W 510 was still in service as of December 2011.
 Sold to Heber Valley Railroad Foundation on October 4, 2016; arrived at Heber on September 2, 2017.

-Bamberger 403 -- Bamberger Coach-Trailer 403, the last wooden interurban car in Utah and one of only two surviving Bamberger coach-type cars, was moved to the Black Hills Central Railroad on May 16, 2012.
-The car was built in 1910 as Salt Lake & Ogden no. 305.
+Bamberger 403 -- Bamberger Coach-Trailer 403, the last wooden interurban car in Utah and one of only two surviving Bamberger coach-type cars.
+The car was built as a powered car in 1910 as Salt Lake & Ogden no. 305.
 In 1923 it was converted from a powered car to an unpowered trailer and renumbered as Bamberger's second 403.
 It had come to Heber by way of Sons of Utah Pioneers, who had first displayed it at Pioneer Village in Salt Lake City, then at the relocated museum in Corinne.
-It was moved in 1979 along with the rest of the collection, and was restored in 1994 to its original Bamberger appearance. (based on a report by Stan Jennings in the May-June 2012 newsletter of the Golden Spike Chapter of the Railway & Locomotive Historical Society)
+It was moved to Heber in 1979 along with the rest of the collection, and was restored in 1994 to its original Bamberger appearance.
+The former Bamberger car was sold to the Black Hills Central Railroad in Hill City, South Dakota, and was moved to Hill City, South Dakota on May 16, 2012; in service as the “Battle Mountain” as part of the 1880s Train.

 UP 414 (Chair; 79'-3") -- UP 414 was built in 1922; retired by UP in October 1957; donated to Sons of Utah Pioneers and in place for display at the opening of the Corinne Railroad Village Museum, at Corinne, Utah, on May 9, 1959; moved to Heber, Utah, in 1981 along with the entire SUP collection; sold to Nevada State Railroad Museum in 1992, moved to Boulder City, Nevada in February 1993.
 (As of December 8, 2016, UP 414 is at Nevada State Railroad Museum in Boulder City, Nevada, being evaluated for rehabilitation and possible operation.)